jonsag/pi-heating/README.md

     192.168.10.39/24

-where the first of course is your ip, end the second is the netmask
+where the first of is your ip, and the second is the netmask

 Now scan your local network for hosts
 >$ nmap -snP 192.168.10.0/24